 Four Big Changes to Account Based Marketing

-ABM requires more direct, tangible metrics like accelerated pipeline velocity, increased lead generation, and more conversions… there’s no spray and pray in ABM, it’s about making every piece of content count.
+Account based marketing metrics require more direct, tangible numbers like accelerated pipeline velocity, increased lead generation, and more conversions… there’s no spray and pray in ABM, it’s about making every piece of content count.

-After tweaking your preexisting metrics to focus on the success of your content from an account level, ensure your content marketing metrics are optimized for ABM.
+After tweaking your preexisting account based marketing metrics to focus on the success of your content from an account level, ensure your content marketing metrics are optimized for ABM.
 There are four main areas of measurement to focus on:

 Build contacts at target accounts rather than building overall reach.
 This total is much more important than overall increases.
 You can measure this using unique traffic from account IP addresses.

 Look at web traffic from target accounts rather than overall traffic.
 Again, the increase in numbers and percentages from target accounts is more important than overall increases.

 Create a heat map for engagement by title.
 Engagement is no longer a question of “how much?” but instead “who”—and how influential that person is.
 Measure this using the total traffic from account IP address, total number of touchpoints by account, total time spent with an account, or total time spent with a decision maker at an account.

 Track your content directly to pipeline revenue using software or a defined strategy.
 This is hugely beneficial not only to your account based marketing strategy but your content strategy too.
 However, the problem with only using Influence to measure success is the lag in results from campaign execution.